 This document sets out the basis on which Easytrip Insurance will provide services to you, our valued client.
 By proceeding with your policy you agree to the terms as set out in this Terms of Business document.
-Please ensure that you have READ AND UNDERSTOOD these terms and if you’ve any queries, please contact us.
+Please ensure that you have read and understood these terms and if you’ve any queries, please contact us.

-This Terms of Business may be amended from time to time to reflect regulatory changes etc. and the up to date version will be available on our website and issued to you at the first opportunity.
+These Terms of Business may be amended from time to time to reflect regulatory changes etc. and the up to date version will be available on our website and issued to you at the first opportunity.

 Eazypass Ltd trading as Easytrip Insurance (C51591) is regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Union (Insurance Distribution) Regulations 2018.

 Eazypass Ltd is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
 These Codes and our regulatory authorisation can be found on the Central Bank’s website www.centralbank.ie

 We offer motor insurance on a limited analysis basis i.e. we provide services based on a limited number of contracts within the market.
 We give you the most suitable product based on your requirements from the following product providers:

 We will assist you with queries in relation to your policy or in the event of a claim and we will explain the various restrictions, conditions and exclusions attached to your policy.

 Our remuneration consists of commission from insurers on completion of business, a policy fee, or a combination of these methods.
 All premiums quoted will include government levy and policy fees as outlined below:

 A summary of remuneration is available at www.easytrip.ie